Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Do you have a favorite lower-impact wedding dress from the Spring 2024 collections?

-EW: “Emmanuelle; the yarn-dyed Elin Mikado fabric falls beautifully and has beautiful seaming.
-And Hilo Marie, made with a beautiful recycled content Acer satin; it looks expensive!”
+EW: “Aberdeen Vida; the yarn-dyed Elin Mikado fabric falls beautifully and has luxe corset detailing.
+And Hilo Marie, made with a beautiful recycled-content Acer satin; it looks expensive!”

-PD: “Addison; she is so sleek and modern and that Noivo recycled-content satin looks and feels amazing.”
+PD: “Francesca; so graceful and romantic, and that Veler recycled-content chiffon looks and feels amazing.””

 What types of lower-impact materials would you love to design with in the future?